Pope Leo XIV: Dicastery for Bishops and cardinalate (2023–2025)

 By the 2020s, Pope Francis had become close to Prevost and advanced his career.
-On January 30, 2023, Francis appointed Prevost prefect of the Dicastery for Bishops with the title Archbishop-Bishop emeritus of Chiclayo.
-Prevost expressed a preference to stay in Peru, but accepted the appointment.
+On January 30, 2023, Francis appointed Prevost prefect of the Dicastery for Bishops, with the title Archbishop-Bishop emeritus of Chiclayo.
+Prevost expressed preference to stay in Peru but accepted the appointment.
 He continued to be active in the Latin American and Caribbean Episcopal Council and participated in the council's meetings in Aguadilla, Puerto Rico, in May 2023.

-On September 30, 2023, Francis created Prevost a cardinal with the rank of Cardinal-Deacon and assigned the deaconry of Santa Monica degli Agostiniani.
-As prefect, he played a critical role in evaluating and recommending episcopal candidates worldwide, increasing his visibility within the church.
+On September 30, 2023, Francis created Prevost a cardinal with the rank of cardinal deacon and assigned the deaconry of Santa Monica degli Agostiniani.
+As prefect, he played a critical role in evaluating and recommending episcopal candidates worldwide, thereby increasing his visibility within the church.
 These roles elevated his prominence as a papal candidate leading into the conclave.
 In October 2023, Francis appointed him as a member of seven additional dicasteries, (Note: Francis appointed him to the Dicastery for Evangelization (Section for First Evangelization and New Particular Churches), Dicastery for the Doctrine of the Faith, Dicastery for the Eastern Churches, Dicastery for the Clergy, Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life, Dicastery for Culture and Education, and Dicastery for Legislative Texts.) and also named him to the Pontifical Commission for the Vatican City State.

-On February 6, 2025, Francis promoted Prevost to cardinal-bishop, assigning him as titular bishop of the Suburbicarian Diocese of Albano.
-(Note: Prevost's plan to take possession of Albano on May 12 were cancelled when the conclave to elect Francis' successor was scheduled.)
+On February 6, 2025, Francis named Prevost Cardinal Bishop of Albano.
+(Note: Prevost's plans to take possession of Albano on May 12 were cancelled when the conclave to elect Francis' successor was scheduled.)
 On February 11, he was appointed to the dignity and rank of Bailiff Grand Cross of Honour and Devotion of the Order of Malta by Grand Master Fra' John Dunlap.